fhi-beta/mobaGenetics-qc/methylation/README.md

 columns to identify the .idat files.

-All samples you wish to run QC for must be listed in your sample\_sheet.csv, which must be located in the folder you specify in config.yaml.
+All samples you wish to run QC for must be listed in your `sample_sheet.csv`, which must be located in the folder you specify in `config.yaml`.
 It should be placed together with the .idat files.
-This .csv file is recognized automatically with the minfi function applied to read in the sample_sheet.
+This .csv file is recognized automatically with the minfi function applied to read in `sample_sheet.csv`.

-The sample sheet must contain a column SampleType in order to detect if you have a mix of children and older individuals by the script 0\_checkSampleSize.R (snakemake rule sample\_size\_check).
+The sample sheet must contain a column SampleType in order to detect if you have a mix of children and older individuals by the script `0_checkSampleSize.R` (snakemake `rule sample_size_check`).
 If so, the script will create an error with an error message, encouraging the user to split their samples into two .csv files, and running these seperately.
 This is because the quality of the QC will increase if such biologically related differences are not present.